velipso/sink/docs/lib.md

 JSON
 ----

-The JSON library is not general purpose, and specifically works on a subset of JSON that only allows numbers, strings, null, and lists -- which means it can convert losslessly between JSON and sink values.
+The `json` namespace is not general purpose, and specifically works on a subset of JSON that only allows numbers, strings, null, and lists -- which means it can convert losslessly between JSON and sink values.

 | Function       | Description                                                                    |
 |----------------|--------------------------------------------------------------------------------|